PedroNaves00/IF_Goiano_Fundamento_de_Sistemas/README.md

 -------------
 ## About / Sobre 📌

-Repositório usado para guardar atividades e estudos sobre a matéria de Fundamento de Sistemas.
+- Repositório usado para guardar atividades e estudos sobre a matéria de Fundamento de Sistemas.

 <br>
-Repository used to keep activities and studies about the POO university subject
+- Repository used to keep activities and studies about the POO university subject.
 <br>

 ## School / Escola 📚